JonKing93/pfdf/docs/api/data/noaa/atlas14.rst

             download(lat, lon)

         Downloads a .csv file with precipitation frequency estimates for the given point.
 The ``lat`` and ``lon`` coordinates should be provided in decimal degrees, and ``lon`` should be on the interval [-180, 180].
 By default, downloads mean PFEs of precipitation intensity for partial duration time series.
-See below for alternative options.
+Refer below for alternative options.

         Returns the path to the downloaded csv file as output.
 By default, this command will download the dataset to the current folder, and the data file will be named ``noaa-atlas14-mean-pds-intensity.csv``.
 Raises an error if the file already exists.
-(And see the following syntax for additional file options).
+(And refer to the following syntax for additional file options).

     .. dropdown:: File Path